-When my paternal grandfather died, I was old enough to have fragmented memories of his death, but young enough so that they remained fuzzy.
-But the thing I remember with crystal clarity is the dining table laden with an assortment of jam jars and plastic packages of bread, eggs both cooked and uncooked, a hotpot filled with warm parathas, among other things.
-I know it was probably wrong of me to be excited at a time when the rest of my family was dealing with death and grief and other seemingly-adult concerns, but to me, it seemed so wonderful that people bring you so much food when someone in your family dies.
+When my paternal grandfather died, I was old enough to have fragmented memories of his death, but young enough so that they remained fuzzy around the edges.
+But however fuzzy the memory, I can’t get the image of the dining table in his house in North Nazimabad, Karachi out of my head.
+Solid and wooden, I remember it laden with an assortment of jam jars and white bread asphyxiated in plastic wrapping, eggs both cooked and uncooked, a hotpot filled with warm parathas, and an ever present plastic thermos of tea.
+It was probably wrong of me to be excited at a time when the rest of my family was dealing with death and grief and other then-far removed concerns, but to me, it seemed so wonderful and charming that people brought you so much food when someone in your family died.

 Growing up, I would be confused when my friends joked about death and said “When you die, I’ll come to your funeral just to eat biryani.”
 What biryani, I wondered?
 They explained how biryani or pulao or some variation of rice and meat is served at funerals, and were surprised I hadn’t known about it.
 I was surprised too.
 The only food associated funeral memory I had was the dining table in North Nazimabad, Karachi, when my Dada had died.

 The idea of food at funerals might seem strange on the surface, but at its core it is a somewhat well-intentioned attempt, that somehow becomes slightly convoluted during implementation.
 When someone dies, people know their family is likely going to be overwhelmed with tasks such as making arrangements for the burial, and figuring out transportation.
 In times of crisis, food becomes inconsequential, and is put on the back burner.
 And so the community steps in, with aunts, uncles, family friends and community centers offering to take charge of providing food.